-TAFEP checked the medical council website on the guidelines, and the recommendation was to have a female chaperone present whenever a male specialist examined or treated a female patient.
+TAFEP advised that their action could be perceived as forced resignation, and they should exercise caution and sensitivity in handling such cases, to avoid being seen as discriminatory.
+TAFEP also pointed out that the resignation letter should be prepared by the employee.
+Dentor agreed that the matter could have been handled more professionally and accepted TAFEP's advice and recommendations.
+To address their deficiencies, they enrolled in the Fair Employment Practices workshop, and signed the Employer's Pledge of Fair Employment Practices. whenever a male specialist examined or treated a female patient.
 It was aligned with what the clinic had shared.
 TAFEP assessed that the clinic had no intention to discriminate against Robert, and advised them to explain their reasons for their requirements to job applicants in future.
 This would avoid misunderstandings or misperception of discrimination.
 TAFEP also shared the Tripartite Guidelines on Fair Employment Practices and guided them on framing job ads through examples on discriminatory job postings, available at www. tafep.sg.
 The clinic was invited to attend the workshop on the Tripartite Standard on Recruitment Practices.
 Robert was informed by TAFEP that the clinic was following medical guidelines and had no intention to discriminate.
 Robert understood, and thanked TAFEP for its help.

-TRIPAR TITE ALLIA NCE FOR WORKPLACE SAFETY AND HEALTH Established on 1 April 2008, the Workplace Safety and Health (WSH) Council comprises leaders appointed from major industry sectors (including construction, manufacturing, marine industries, petrochemicals, and logistics), government, unions, employers as well as professionals from the legal, insurance and academic fields.
+Established on 1 April 2008, the Workplace Safety and Health (WSH) Council comprises leaders appointed from major industry sectors (including construction, manufacturing, marine industries, petrochemicals, and logistics), government, unions, employers as well as professionals from the legal, insurance and academic fields.
 The Council works closely with the Ministry of Manpower and other government agencies, the tripartite partners, the industry and professional associations to develop strategies to raise WSH standards in Singapore.

 The Council's main functions are to build industry capabilities to better manage WSH; promote safety and health at work; recognise companies with good WSH records; and set acceptable WSH practices.

-YEAR IN REVIEW at 31 March 2019 PROGRAMMES AND TRAINING
+YEAR IN REVIEW

+at 31 March 2019

+PROGRAMMES AND TRAINING 000

-33,914 companies have joined the bizSAFE programme
+companies have joined the bizSAFE programme